FancyGrid/awesome-grid/README.md

 * [SpreadJS](http://spread.grapecity.com/spreadjs/) - JavaScript Spreadsheet, Grid and Data Presentation Components.
 There is a .NET version.
 SpreadJS is a serious product but the documentation and samples organization is complex.
 * [Tabulator](http://tabulator.info/) - Free JavaScript Table library with many features.
 It has integrations with Angular, React and Vue.
-* [RevoGrid](https://revolist.github.io/revogrid/) - Free spreadsheet grid implementation as webcomponet.
+* [RevoGrid](https://revolist.github.io/revogrid/) - Free spreadsheet grid implementation as webcomponent.
 Handles millions of rows and columns fast and efficiently.
 Works in any major framework (VueJs, React, Ember, Angular) or with no framework at all.
+* [Bryntum Grid](https://bryntum.com/products/grid/) - A high performance and mature data grid component.
+Handles large datasets while maintaining 60 FPS scrolling.
+Seamless integration with all major frameworks incl.
+Vue, React, Angular and vanilla JS.

 ## Specific Libraries